bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 ## Monitor user-defined projects using Alertmanager

-Alerting rules are created for user-defined namespace and based on specific chosen metrics these alerts get triggered.
-You can create alerts based on the metrics you created above, or on the existing cluster metrics like pod memory usage.
+Create alerting rules for a user-defined namespace based on chosen metrics.
+These alerts trigger when conditions are met.
+You can base alerts on your metrics or existing cluster metrics like pod memory usage.

-Create a YAML file lets assume the name is app-alerting-rule.yaml and we can add rule named `example-alert`, the rule triggers an alert when the `version` metric exposed by the sample service becomes `0`.
+Create a YAML file named app-alerting-rule.yaml.
+Add a rule called `example-alert` that triggers when the `version` metric from the sample service becomes `0`.

 ```yaml
 apiVersion: monitoring.coreos.com/v1